Counterfactual inference in sequential experiments: Main results

+The second term appearing in \cref{eq:nn_bnd_v} introduces another tradeoff for our estimator---and this term arises purely in the presence of adaptive/sequential policies (see \cref{rem:mcar_comparison}).
+This term is small if the neighbor sampling probability function $\probparam_{\lunit[], a}(r)$ varies smoothly with $r$ around $r=\threshold'$; and is thereby small whenever $\threshold$ is large.
+This term captures the worst-case inflation in error caused due to the fact that while constructing our estimates at time $t$, we used the data from future time points ($>t$) which is correlated with the observed data at time $\t$ due to sequentially adaptive policies.
+Put simply, despite sequential adaptivity (and despite any adaptive/importance sampling-based reweighting), we control this error by sandwiching the estimated set of neighbors in an annulus induced by two close radii.
+So if the number of neighbors does not change too abruptly around the considered value of $\threshold$, this worst-case inflation in error due to adaptivity can be well controlled.

-\begin{remark}[No neighbors means no guarantee] \normalfont \cref{thm:anytime_bound} applies to the estimate~\cref{eq:obs_estimate} and is meaningful when there are enough number of neighbors and $\threshold$ is well tuned.
+\begin{remark}[Non-adaptive policies] If the policy is non-adaptive and constant, i.e., $\policy_{\t,\n}(a)\equiv p$ for some constant $p$, our analysis can be easily adapted so that the last term in \cref{eq:nn_bnd_v} is actually zero.
+This adaptation of \cref{thm:anytime_bound} recovers the prior result \citep[Thm.~1]{li2019nearest} (up to constants) that establishes an entry-wise expected error bound for nearest neighbors for matrix completion with entries missing completely at random (MCAR) with probability $p$. \end{remark} \begin{remark}[No neighbors means no guarantee] \cref{thm:anytime_bound} applies to the estimate~\cref{eq:obs_estimate} and is meaningful when there are enough number of neighbors and $\threshold$ is well tuned.
 It does not provide any guarantee for the estimate \cref{eq:no_nbr_est}, i.e., when there are no neighbors.
 Indeed, if any of $(\threshold, \N,\T, \pmint[\t])$ are too small, we may have either no neighbors, or no reliable neighbors, in which case the bound \cref{eq:nn_bnd} (or the probability of its validity) would be vacuous. \end{remark}

-\begin{remark}[Non-adaptive policies] \normalfont If the policy is non-adaptive and constant, i.e., $\policy_{\t,\n}(a)\equiv p$ for some constant $p$, our analysis can be easily adapted so that the fourth term in \cref{eq:nn_bnd} is actually zero.
-This adaptation of \cref{thm:anytime_bound} recovers the prior result \citep[Thm.~1]{li2019nearest} (up to constants) that establishes an entry-wise expected error bound for nearest neighbors for matrix completion with entries missing completely at random (MCAR) with probability $p$ . \end{remark}